OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/app-service-mobile/app-service-mobile-cordova-how-to-use-client-library.md

 });

 pushHandler.on('notification', function (data) {
-    // data is an object and is whatever is sent by the PNS - check the format
+    // data is an object and is whatever is sent by hello PNS - check hello format
     // for your particular PNS
 });